 I think it's now mostly water-based paint at this point.

-Yeah, and they and they want to make all these electric cars.
+And they want to make all these electric cars.

-Well, how are you gonna make those?
+Well, how are you going to make those?

 Because all your insides of your dashboards, your interiors are all made of plastics.